Szymon-Stefanski/Szymon-Stefanski/README.md

 I'm focusing on enhancing my skills in:

+- Learning **Python** and **Bash**, particularly for automation tasks such as streamlining workflows, managing files, and creating utility scripts.
 - Database management and optimization with **Oracle SQL** and **PL/SQL**.
 - Frontend development using **HTML**, **CSS**, and **JavaScript**.
-- Learning **Python**, particularly for automation tasks such as streamlining workflows, managing files, and creating utility scripts.
 - Exploring **Arduino** for hobby projects and understanding hardware-software integration.

 ## 📊 GitHub stats: